skellis46/slipbox/zen, map and territory.md

 - [[finger pointing at the moon]]
 - [[without symbolic mediation]]
 - [[map and territory]]
 - [[sati, mindfulness and remembering]] -- the thread here is thin, but I wonder if the 'authentic' part of authentic movement might be conceived as a dance with the territory, or touching the territory.
 Momentary departures from the map of living to inhabit -- or re-member -- the perceiving and sensing body as it is.
 But, I can never know this and so the question really is what might be gained or learned from understanding the practice in this way?
+This idea is heading towards AM being a kind of noumenal engagement [[noumenon and phenomenon]]
 - perhaps, following this thought, Heidegger's ideas re the ontic might be useful along with some more detailed research into _guest_ and _host_?
 - [[paying attention]] -- "acceptance of present-moment reality".
 Touches on [[stockdale paradox]] as well -- committed attitude to the reality of a situation.